Crostomos/VRisingArenaBuilds/README.md

      `BepInEx/Plugins/`
    - Move `builds.json` to:
      `BepInEx/config/ArenaBuildsMod/`
+     > Note: The config folder may not exist until you've run the server at least once with BepInEx installed.

 ---

 ## 🐞 Known Issues

-- Weapon spell modifiers are not currently applied.
+- Weapon spell modifiers are not currently applied (only for Artifact).
-- The `.clear_build` command doesn't properly remove equipped items or jewels.
+- The `.clear_build` command doesn't remove jewels.

 ---